 - The development of collaboration and teamwork with their peers

 - Increased awareness of and ability to manage feelings and emotions

 At Red Monkey Play, we’re passionate about creating playground equipment that fosters the imagination and helps to bring learning outside of the classroom, in a fun and engaging way.
 Many pieces of our playground equipment provide children with the ability to explore and develop their independent learning skills.

-For more information or advice on how to incorporate independent learning into your school playground, get in touch with our friendly team of experts.
+For more information or advice on our products and services, get in touch with our friendly team of experts.
 You can email us at email@example.com or call our London office on 020 38445 525 or our Leicester office on 0116 366 9922 to book a free consultation.